 Oral intake of 100mg/kg of valerian root or an equivalent amount of valerenic acid (340μg/kg) appears to reduce corticosterone levels in the plasma of aged rats.

-Sleep disorders during cancer therapies appears to be significantly larger than in the standard population, with a prevalence between 23%–61%.
-As sleep is a major determinant of quality of life in this cohort as well, improving sleep during cancer therapy is sought out and valerian is of interest due to its relatively safe history of usage as a dietary supplement.
+Sleep disorders during cancer therapies appear to be significantly larger than in the standard population, with prevalence estimates ranging between 23%–61%.
+As sleep is a major determinant of quality of life in this cohort, improving sleep during cancer therapy is desirable and valerian is of interest due to its relatively safe history of usage as a dietary supplement.

 Supplementation of valerian root (450mg with 0.8% valerenic acid an hour before bed) for eight weeks in persons undergoing cancer therapy (not limited to one cancer nor type of therapy) was able to beneficially influence the time required to fall asleep relative to placebo and reduced reports of disturbed sleep from 84% (placebo) down to 60%.
-Despite the aforementioned, no benefit to sleep was seen on the PSQI yet as assessed by the BFI and POMS there were reductions in self-reported fatigue seen with valerian without any reported drowsiness.
+While there was no benefit to sleep seen on the PSQI, there were reductions in self-reported fatigue as assessed by the BFI and POMS when using valerian, without any reported drowsiness.

-Dysmenorrhea (presence of spasmodic pain in the abdomen during menstruation) is known to affect 42-72% of women of menstruating age and is a known impairment to quality of life.
-Due to valerian having antispasmolytic properties in vitro due to activating potassium channels while inhibiting calcium channels (menstrual pain being spasmodic in nature) it is investigated for being a potential aid to dysmenorrhea.
+Dysmenorrhea (also known as menstrual cramps) is known to affect 42-72% of women of menstruating age and can impair quality of life.
+Since valarian has been found to have antispasmolytic properties in vitro through activating potassium channels while inhibiting calcium channels (menstrual pain being spasmodic in nature), it has been investigated as a potential aid to dysmenorrhea.

 Supplementation of valerian root at 225mg thrice daily for two menstrual cycles was able to reduce the magnitude of pain as assessed by a 10 point rating scale (73.3% reduction; from 7.45 to 1.99) to a greater degree than placebo (37.6%; from 7.06 to 4.41) while valerian also reduced self-reported duration of pain.